Afterlife: World to Come

 The Talmud offers several thoughts relating to the afterlife.
 After death, the soul is brought for judgment.
-Those who have led pristine lives immediately enter the Olam Haba or world to come.
+Those who have led pristine lives immediately enter the Olam Haba, or world to come.
 Most do not enter the world to come immediately but experience a period of reflection on their earthly actions and are made aware of what they have done wrong.
-Some view this period as "re-schooling", with the soul gaining wisdom as one's errors are reviewed.
+Some view this period as "reschooling", with the soul gaining wisdom as one's errors are reviewed.
 Others view this period as spiritual discomfort caused by past wrongs.
 At the end of this period, not longer than one year, the soul then takes its place in the world to come.
 Although discomforts are made part of certain Jewish conceptions of the afterlife, the concept of eternal damnation is not a tenet of the Jewish afterlife.
 According to the Talmud, extinction of the soul is reserved for a far smaller group of malicious and evil leaders whose very evil deeds go way beyond norms or who lead large groups of people to utmost evil.
 This is also part of Maimonides' 13 principles of faith.

 Maimonides describes the Olam Haba in spiritual terms, relegating the prophesied physical resurrection to the status of a future miracle unrelated to the afterlife or the Messianic era.
 According to Maimonides, an afterlife continues for the soul of every human being: soul now separated from the body in which it was "housed" during its earthly existence.

 The Zohar describes Gehenna not as a place of punishment for the wicked but as a place of spiritual purification for souls.